kyma-project/kyma/docs/kyma/04-10-upgrade.md

   ```
   kubectl -n kyma-installer get deploy kyma-installer -o jsonpath='{.spec.template.spec.containers[].image}'
   ```
-2. Perform the required actions described in the migration guide published with the release you want to upgrade to.
-Migration guides are linked in the [release notes](https://kyma-project.io/blog/) and are available on the respective [release branches](https://github.com/kyma-project/kyma/branches) in the `docs/migration-guides` directory.
+2. Perform the required actions described in the **Migrations and upgrades** section of the [release notes](https://kyma-project.io/blog/) for the given release.
+This section may point to an additional migration guide published with the release you want to upgrade to.
+Such migration guides describe more detailed migration steps and are available on the respective [release branches](https://github.com/kyma-project/kyma/branches) in the `docs/migration-guides` directory.
   >**NOTE:** Not all releases require you to perform additional migration steps.
-If your target release doesn't come with a migration guide, proceed to the next step.
+If your target release doesn't specify such steps, proceed to the next step.
 3. Upgrade Tiller.
 Run:
    ```
       kubectl apply -f https://raw.githubusercontent.com/kyma-project/kyma/{NEW_KYMA_VERSION}/installation/resources/tiller.yaml